gateway-fm/public-docs/api-specs/README.md

    - Open `sidebars.ts` in the root directory
    - Import your new sidebar:
      ```typescript
-     import newNamespaceSidebar from "./docs/CDK-Erigon/JSON-RPC/new-namespace/sidebar";
+     import newNamespaceSidebar from "./docs/cdk-erigon/json-rpc/new-namespace/sidebar";
      ```
-   - Add it to the JSON-RPC section:
+   - Add it to the json-rpc section:
      ```typescript
      {
        type: 'category',